karrnb/tsp/README.md

 # tsp
-Solving the Traveling Salesman Problem
+Solving the Traveling Salesman Problem using Dynamic Programming using Held Karp Algorithm